SunnyLimc/obsidian-limc/000  -  MOC Indexes/400 Ideas MOC.md

 ### To-Do List

 - [x] fix direction hotkeys can not be combining used with other modifier keys.
+- [ ] build K30Pro for a new PE version to fix GMS issue
+- [ ] fix dotfiles synchronization between Cygwin and WSL
+	- [ ] fix `nvim` popup, suppress Enter key to confirm a autocomplete
+- [ ] make `less` colorful
 - [ ] try to figured out how the OCR program works and convert it to AHK.
-- [ ] fix dotfiles synchronization between Cygwin and WSL
 - [ ] improve NGINX reverse docker proxy for a future use

 ### Prefect idea candidates